ingo/ingo.github.io/_recipes/maui_style_korean_short_ribs.md

 title: Maui-Style Korean Short Ribs
 ---

-Perfect for a summer barbecue!This recipe brings together the rich flavors of Korean cuisine with a tropical Maui twist.
+This recipe brings together the rich flavors of Korean cuisine with a tropical Maui twist.
 The marinade, packed with soy sauce, vinegar, and spices, seeps into the short ribs to create a mouthwatering dish that's sure to impress at your next barbecue.

 ### Ingredients